alexkolodko/adobe-scripts/README.md

 Perform the following steps to hide the dialog window and run the script.

-1. Create a JSX file with the following content: `app.` `preferences``.`setBooleanPreference("ShowExternalJSXWarning", false)`
+1. Create a JSX file with the following content: `app.preferences.setBooleanPreference("ShowExternalJSXWarning", false)`
-1. Save the JSX file.
+2. Save the JSX file.
-1. Go to Menu/File > Scripts > Other Scripts and select the recently saved JSX file.
+3. Go to Menu/File > Scripts > Other Scripts and select the recently saved JSX file.

 ## Useful plugins